commercetools/ui-kit/CONTRIBUTING.md

     - [ ] Add copy to the [UIKit Component Documentation List] page.
     - [ ] `Designer` & `Dev` go through the copy and update it for the new component.

-4. Align design with styleguide
+4. Align design with style guide

-    - [ ] `Designer` checks the styleguide restrictions and makes sure no elements are being duplicated.
+    - [ ] `Designer` checks the style guide restrictions and makes sure no elements are being duplicated.

 5. Create design for the component (if it hasn't been done already).